 - Erectile dysfunction part 2: which hormone to optimize and how

 - Erectile dysfunction part 3 – the one you’re reading right now

 - Erectile dysfunction part 4: which supplements to use

-- Erectile dysfunction part 5: masturbation
+- Erectile dysfunction part 5: porn and masturbation

 In this article we’ll discuss:

 - Polyunsaturated fat

 - NAD:NADH ratio

 - Uric acid

 - A few other causes of ED